-MIG and TIG welding requires a well prepped surface to obtain a sound weld.
+MIG welding requires a well prepped surface to obtain a sound weld.
 The removal of paint, rust mill scale, or other contaminate such as grease should be done before welding.
 Stick welding is more forgiving of rust and mill scale, but when MIG welding, contaminates will result in porosity and inclusions in the weld, weakening it.
-In TIG welding it can be disastrous.
-TIG requires the most cleaning effort.
+But as a good practice, the metal should be prepped with either process.
 A grinder will usually prep the metal sufficiently to remove oxidation and paint.
 However, to remove grease a degreaser such as acetone should be used.
 Do not use any degreaser such a brake cleaner with chlorinated solvents or death or serious injury may occur!

-MIG and TIG filler wires such as ER70S-6 or ER70S-2 include a sufficient level of deoxidizers such as silicone and copper that are formulated to allow it to handle minor to moderate amounts of rust and mill scale.
+MIG filler wires such as ER70S-6 or ER70S-2 include a sufficient level of deoxidizers such as silicone and copper that are formulated to allow it to handle minor to moderate amounts of rust and mill scale.
 These deoxidizers will float out most moderate amounts of contaminates out of the weld and will appear in the usual form of glassy like deposits on top of the cooled metal.
 They are easily brushed off before starting the next pass.
 They should not be welded over.
 Any pinholes that appear are a result of trapped gas in the weld and should be ground out before the next pass.
 It should be noted that some MIG wires such as ER70S-3 have low levels of deoxidizers and must be thoroughly cleaned and ground before welding.
-MIG and TIG ER70S-2 and ER70S6 are the same except that TIG wire is cut to lengths and MIG wire is continuous.
-When welding fine gauge materials in TIG, you can substitute sections of thinner MIG wire.